Shreeyak/COMS4444-Voronoi-Sim/Readme.md

 1. Blazing Fast!
 Uses KDTree to find nearest points for each cell.
-   In a 100x100 grid with 100 units each player, the occupancy is computed in 170ms.
+   In a 100x100 grid with 100 units each player, the initial occupancy is computed in 170ms.
    ![fast](images/speed_100x100_400pts.png)
    <p align="center">Occupancy Grid: 100x100 grid with 400 random units.
 170ms to compute.</p>